walsons/wxdb/README.md

 # wxdb

-This is a simple relational database aims to implement this sql statement:
+This is a simple relational database aims to implement this sql statement(keywords is not case sensitive):

 ```sql
 CREATE DATABASE database_name;